Made at Chelsea Manufactory (England, active 1745-1769)

 Not On View

 Sauceboat, “silver pattern” of elliptical shape with double scroll handle and pointed lip.
 On splayed foot with raised scrolls and goat’s heads, raised garlands on body.
-Painted with insects and flowers, butterfly hides a fire crackat rim, large butterfly inside.
-Rim and upper edge of base chocolate.
+Painted with insects and star-like flowers, butterfly hides a fire crack at rim, a large butterfly inside.
+Brown rim and upper edge of base.

-Mark: incised triangle in base, spectral triangle in glaze.
+Mark: incised triangle in base, spectral triangle under glaze.

 A similar sauceboat is illustrated in R. Blunt ed., "The Cheyne Book of Chelsea China and Pottery" (1925) from the Heneage Collection.